False memory: Mandela Effect

-One well-documented example of shared false memories comes from a 2010 study that examined people familiar with the clock at Bologna Centrale railway station, which was damaged in a bombing in 1980.
-In the study, 92% of respondents falsely remembered the clock had remained stopped since the bombing, when, in fact, the clock was repaired shortly after the attack.
-Years later in 1996, the clock was again stopped and permanently set to the time of the explosion, in observance and commemoration of the bombing.
+One well-documented example of shared false memories comes from a 2010 study that examined people familiar with the clock at Bologna Centrale railway station, which was damaged in a bombing in 1980, repaired shortly afterwards, and in 1996 stopped and permanently set to the time of the explosion, as a commemoration.
+In the study, 92% of respondents falsely remembered the clock as having been stopped since the bombing.